Matthew Pratt Guterl: Writings

 A third book, Seeing Race in Modern America, was published in the Fall of 2013 by the University of North Carolina Press, and considers the history of racial sight over the past two hundred years.
 Framing the front and back of the book with a critique of racial profiling, Guterl suggests that the practice of seeing race is more commonplace than we think, and that unjust policing tactics share much with other, apparently benign racial sightlines, from narratives about multiracial adoption to platoon movies to silhouetting to debates about mixed-race children.

 His biography of the famous African American singer and performer, Josephine Baker, published in 2014 by Harvard University Press, focuses on her multiracial, transnational, adopted family in France and the historical contexts of decolonization, civil and human rights, liberalism and utopianism.
 Recently, he has described this book as a challenge, as well, to the notion of "nation-time" and conventional periodizations in American and world history.

-In the spring of 2015, Guterl and his co-author, Caroline Field Levander, released Hotel Life, a book about the social and political work of hotels in contemporary American culture.
+In the spring of 2015, Guterl and his co-author, Caroline Field Levander, released Hotel Life, published by the University of North Carolina Press, a book about the social and political work of hotels in contemporary American culture.
+Together, they describe their writing partnership as "a third way," or "a new inquiry space, a space we might both imaginatively inhabit."

+Hotel Life was excerpted by Slate and Business Insider.
+Writing together in the New York Times about the 2015 United States Supreme Court decision in Los Angeles v.
+Patel, they concluded that the contradictions of the public "need-to-know" and the private requirement for concealment would likely never be fully resolved, and that "the hotel fascinates us because it sits at the intersection of public and private life.
+People will always find some of these opportunities to be threatening or dangerous."